 For a long time after the exhibition was over, the Palace was still used as an art exhibit.
 During the Great Depression, the decaying Robert Reid murals on the rotunda had to be replaced.
 From 1934 to 1942 the exhibition hall was home to eighteen lit tennis courts.
 And during the Second World War the building was requisitioned for the military to use for vehicle storage.
 From 1947 on the hall was put to various uses: as a city Park Department warehouse; as a telephone book distribution center; as a flag and tent storage depot; and even as temporary Fire Department headquarters.
 By the 1950s the Palace, which had only been built to last a short time, was becoming a real crumbling ruin.

-For this reason the Palace was completely demolished in 1964, with only the exhibit halls' steel structure remaining.
-The buildings were subsequently reconsrtructed in a new permanent and light-weight structure.
+For this reason, the Palace was completely demolished in 1964, with only the exhibit halls' steel structure remaining.
+The buildings were subsequently reconstructed in a new permanent and light-weight structure.
 All of the decorations and sculptures were recreated and constructed anew.

 San Francisco, CA 94123